Romeo (wolf)

 Romeo (c.
 2003 – 2009) was a black wolf who lived in the Mendenhall Valley, near Juneau, Alaska.
 He was known for his friendly interactions with dogs and people.

 Summary

-Romeo was an Alexander Archipelago wolf (Canis lupus ligoni, a type of gray wolf) who lived around Mendenhall Glacier between 2003 and 2009.
+Romeo was an Alexander Archipelago wolf (Canis lupus ligoni, a subspecies of gray wolf) who lived around Mendenhall Glacier between 2003 and 2009.
 He interacted more or less successfully with locals, tourists, cross-country skiers, and their dogs for six years up until he was killed by poachers at the age of eight or nine years.